← Back to projects

 Tiered Placeholder Resolution

-Template placeholders are resolved through a four-tier hierarchy before reaching the RAG layer.
-Known values never consume context window budget — only genuinely unknown values trigger document retrieval.
+Template placeholders get resolved through a four tier hierarchy before they ever reach the RAG layer.
+Known values never consume context window budget.
+Only genuinely unknown values trigger document retrieval.

 text